 How have you considered accessibility?

-We are committed to creating accessible places, and as our plans come forward, we’ll continue engaging with charities such as AccessAble, to ensure this is a central part of our ongoing plans for Regent Street.
+We are committed to creating accessible places, and we have engaged with charities such as AccessAble on these plans, to ensure this is a central part of our ongoing plans for Regent Street.

 What about air quality?